Jmartimus/weather-app/README.md

 The project is also hosted on [Netlify](https://6203e25eb413ce000821bc2e--wonderful-kilby-40a75c.netlify.app/).

-## Future Features:
+## Features:

+- Current Conditions
 - 3, 7, 14 day forecast
-- Icons coinciding with the current conditions
+- Background image coinciding with the current conditions

 ## Screenshots: